cristinahdz29/EZPeez/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 We created this site and app in order to provide users with a more efficient way of finding public bathrooms near them.
-We tried to make this an inclusive project and thanks to the api we are able to provide users with multiple resources about the public restooms.
+We tried to make this an inclusive project, and thanks to the API, we are able to provide users with multiple resources about the restooms.

-Why an app such as this can be helpfull:
+Why an app such as this can be helpful:
 * In some areas it can be difficult to know where the closest restrooms are, especially if you're a tourist or are not used to the area.
 * The information provided can be helpful in finding out if the closest restrooms are accessible to the disabled, have changing stations, or are unisex bathrooms.
-* This will be especially helful for travellers and will allow people from all walks of life to find accessible bathrooms.
+* This will be especially helpful for travellers and will allow people from all walks of life to find accessible bathrooms.

 ### Built With
 * JavaScript
-* Html5
+* HTML5
 * CSS3

 <!-- GETTING STARTED -->
 ## Getting Started
-You can copy the link from our github code or follow any of the links in this document to see the live site.
+You can copy the link from our GitHub code, or follow any of the links in this document to see the live site.

 ### Installation